nanoutils/nanoutils/docs/docs/methods.md

 ## `forEach`

-Applies a function to elements of an `array`
+Applies a function to elements of `array`

 ```js
 import { forEach } from 'nanoutils'